theeugenechong/tp/docs/DeveloperGuide.md

    **Expected output**: A box with the post and your comment you just entered is shown as confirmation.
 3. Deleting a post
    1. Ensure that you are logged in to cOOPer.
-   2. Ensure you have added at least one post
+   2. Ensure you have added at least one post.
    3. Enter `post delete 1`. <br>
    **Expected output**: A box with the post you just deleted is shown as confirmation.
 4. Listing all posts
    1. Ensure that you are logged in to cOOPer.
-   2. Ensure you have added at least one post
+   2. Ensure you have added at least one post.
    3. Enter `post list all`.<br>
    **Expected output**: A box containing all posts and comments you have entered so far is shown.

-### Generating the PDF
-The `generate` command works regardless of whether the prompt label is showing `[Balance Sheet]`, `[Cash Flow]` or is not even present.

-1. Generating the balance sheet
-   1. Ensure that you are logged in as an *admin*.
-   2. Fill up the balance sheet with `bs` → `add`.
-   3. Ensure that you have an active Internet connection.
-   4. Enter `generate bs`.<br>
-   **Expected output**: A message informing you that the PDF has been successfully generated is shown.
-A PDF named 'BalanceSheet.pdf' is created in a folder named 'output' in the folder containing the JAR file.
-2. Generating the cash flow statement
+### Logging out
+1. Logging out
-   1. Ensure that you are logged in as an *admin*.
+   1. Ensure that you are logged in to cOOPer.
-   2. Fill up the cash flow statement with `cf` → `add`.
-   3. Ensure that you have an active Internet connection.
-   4. Enter `generate cf`.<br>
-   **Expected output**: A message informing you that the PDF has been successfully generated is shown.
-A PDF named 'CashFlowStatement.pdf' is created in a folder named 'output' in the folder containing the JAR file.
+   2. Enter `logout`.
+   **Expected output**: A message informing you that you have logged out of cOOPer is shown along with the instructions on how to log in, register or exit.
+The label at the command prompt now shows `[Logged out]`.

 [⬆️ Back to top](#whats-in-this-developer-guide)